Raspberry Pi OS

 Once the installation is complete, be sure to update the system for the latest features and security updates.

 sudo apt uptdate && sudo apt -y upgrade sudo apt install -y unattended-upgrades

 Optional: Tweak Raspberry Pi OS

 B1 Desktop / CLI-

 B2 Console Autologin

 A1 Expand filesystem

-Find your IP addresses which will be required for OpenVPN.
+Find the required IP addresses which will be needed for OpenVPN.

 wget https://git.io/vpn -O openvpn-install.sh chmod 755 openvpn-install.sh sudo ./openvpn-install.sh